 Always ensure that you check for pressure in the tires especially if you have left the car sitting cold for more than 2 hours.

 - Check tire balance

 Confirm from time to time that your tires have the right balance.
 You can notice an imbalance when

-you feel the vibration through the steering wheel and even through the slight shaking of the vehicle body.
+you feel the vibration through the steering wheel and even though the slight shaking of the vehicle body.
 The right tire balance prevents premature wear and tear of your tires.
-It also protects the steering system, the suspension and the bearings of your vehicle and guarantees a comfortable and safe ride.
+It also protects the steering system, the suspension, and the bearings of your vehicle and guarantees a comfortable and safe ride.